CarlosRodriguez260/LethalUpgrades/README.md

 Stamina - More items carried, more **[FEEDING IT]**
 - Tier 1: Decrease running stamina usage.
 - Tier 2: Improve stamina regen by 10%.
-- Tier 3: Reduced stamina penalties when heavy (>=50 lbs).
+- Tier 3: Greatly reduced stamina penalties when heavy (>=50 lbs).
 - Legendary: When damaged, regardless of amount or source, gain full stamina back.

 Movement - Run away from that vile giant.
 - Tier 1: Sprint 6% faster.
-- Tier 2: Walk/Crouch 12% faster.
+- Tier 2: Walk/Crouch 10% faster.
 - Tier 3: Increased jump height by 25%.

+Utility - They might be useful.
+- Tier 1: Increase flashlight battery capacities by 10%.
+- Tier 2: Shovels deal double damage.
+Explodes on hit as visual effect.
+    + By default, explosion does no damage.
+Only shovel deals damage.
+    + To turn explosion visual on or off, type `shovel explosion`.

 ## To-be Offered

-Utility - You don't need these really.
+Utility - They might be useful.
-- Tier 1: Increase all battery capacities by 10%.
-- Tier 2: Reduce cost of all store items by 10%.
-- Tier 3: Flashlight items can pass through the inverse teleporter.
+- Tier 3: Obtain a second free cruiser replacement.

 Legendaries
 - Movement: While critically injured, become invisible.